stackitcloud/terraform-provider-stackit/README.md

   - The env var `TF_ACC_TEST_PROJECT_SERVICE_ACCOUNT_TOKEN` must be set as a valid token of the service account.
 Can also be set in the credentials file used by authentication (see [Authentication](#authentication) for more details)
   - The env var `TF_ACC_PROJECT_ID` is ignored
 - For the Load Balancer service:
-  - OpenStack credentials are required, as the acceptance tests use the OpenStack provider to setup the supporting infrastructure
+  - OpenStack credentials are required, as the acceptance tests use the OpenStack provider to set up the supporting infrastructure
     - These can be obtained after creating a user token through the [STACKIT Portal](https://portal.stackit.cloud/), in your project's Infrastructure API page
   - The env var `TF_ACC_OS_USER_DOMAIN_NAME` must be set as the OpenStack user domain name
   - The env var `TF_ACC_OS_USER_NAME` must be set as the OpenStack username